 Scrum Board vs Kanban Board

-Sometimes people can get confused between Scrum and Kanban.
+Unless you already have a Scrum Certification sometimes people can get confused between Scrum and Kanban.
 This is understandable, however there are some big differences between the 2 which could affect your decision as to which one you would choose.
 Some of these main differences include:

 For Kanban, you don’t have predefined roles.
 So, although you may have a project manager – the idea is that it’s more a collaboration and everyone chips in should any issues arise during the project.
 With Scrum, everyone has a role – and there is one owner who defines how the work is completed.